 BIM is a powerful tool that gives the project staff a better way of working, providing many accessible tools that maximize and increase the efficiency and productivity in civil engineering during a project's life cycle.
 It's an exciting time in the AEC industry because just as application are improving, so are many technologies that support its use (Barnes & Davies, 2015).
 Different from 2D models, 3D virtual mock-up representations help to perceive spaces in an identical way to it physical counterpart this allowing owners, engineers and designers to build/refurbish, visualizing 3D models of buildings is also essential in assisting clients' decision making to accept or change design parameters/criteria.
-A detailed virtual mock-up will positively affect constructability, studies, work sequences, scheduling, potential savings in terms of time and cost, improve coordination and design problem among project participants) it is the 3D model that acts as a perfect universal language.
+A detailed virtual mock-up will positively affect constructability, studies, work sequences, scheduling, potential savings in terms of time and cost, improve coordination and design flexibility.
+In areas where there is no proper skilled labor and there are no proper conversation skills (language problem among project participants) it is the 3D model that acts as a perfect universal language.
 Apart from helping workers to understand the unfinished product (construction process, detailing, and workflow simulations) it will also help to satisfy the client demands.